nanoporetech/megalodon/README.rst

 - Raw reads

   - Directory containing raw read FAST5 files
-  - By default the directory will be searched recursively for read files (ending in ``.fast5``)
+  - By default, the directory will be searched recursively for read files (ending in ``.fast5``)
 - Reference

-  - Genome or transcriptome sequence reference file in FASTA format (minimap2 index may be provided instead)
+  - Genome or transcriptome sequence reference (FASTA or minimap2 index)
 - Variants File

   - Format: VCF or BCF